-Personal finance is not just about how you spend your money.
+However, personal finance is not just about how you spend your money.
 It goes much deeper than that.
-Personal finance is about discovering a financial strategy that is uniquely you—one that fits your personality, values, and goals.
+It is about discovering a financial strategy that is uniquely you — one that fits your personality, values, and goals.

-That’s because even if your current financial strategy isn’t working (assuming you have one), you’ll need to find a new one that suits you, otherwise you’ll be setting yourself up for failure.
-Just because a strategy worked for your brother or your best friend doesn’t mean it’s right for you.
+That’s because if your current financial strategy isn’t working (assuming you have one), you’ll need to find a new one that suits you, otherwise you’ll be setting yourself up for failure.
+Just because a strategy worked for your brother, coworker, or your best friend doesn’t mean it’s right for you.

 Personal finance is important because it helps you achieve what you want in life.
 It does involve understanding how much you earn versus how much you spend, but then it’s up to you to decide what you want to do with it and how to budget it.